cambridgeltl/retrofitted-bio-embeddings/README.md

 Contact: Billy Chiu (billy1985322@gmail.com)

 This repository contains the code and retrofitted embeddings for the paper *Enhancing biomedical word embeddings by retrofitting to verb clusters* in BioNLP 2019.
-The word vectors which achieve the state of the art results can be downloaded <VECTOR LINK>.
+The word vectors which achieve the state of the art results can be downloaded [VECTOR LINK](https://figshare.com/articles/Enhancing_biomedical_word_embeddings_by_retrofitting_to_verb_clusters/9723827).

 ### Configuring the Tool
 The tool reads all the experiment config parameters from the run_retrofit.sh file in the root directory.